gapdays/gap-jupyter-days2018/program.md

 * 14:00: Discussion:
     * General perspectives and use cases for GAP in Jupyter
     * Projects for the week
-* 15:30: Basic setup for Binder
+* 15:30: Sebastian Gutsche: Basic setup for Binder

 ### Tuesday